Librelancer/Librelancer/README.md

 # Librelancer
 A re-implementation of Freelancer in C# and OpenGL.
+*Freelancer is not currently playable at current.
+This is a tech-demo*

 Currently running on OSX, Windows and Linux (both experimental).
 Pull Requests are welcome!